Until three weeks ago, I was a conservative political candidate running for a seat in the provincial legislature in Alberta, Canada.

 Change is inevitable, and from it something new and good can be created.
 But change also necessarily entails some form of loss.
-And there are other things: not just migration, but accelerating technological, economic, and environmental changes are alternating older patterns of life.
-Our global consumer culture risks reducing meaningful diversity, severing communities from important sources of meaning and identity and history, and producing a sense of anomie and aimlessness — even while producing some great benefits.
-In much of the industrialized and industrializing world, for example, economic pressures have hollowed out rural areas, threatening the local customs and lifestyles that they supported.
+My assumption—and maybe I’m wrong about this—is that the transformations currently underway probably portend the loss of some local customs, traditions, and rooted ways of life.
+Migration and declining birthrates are certainly not the only threats to cultural diversity and local particularisms: accelerating technological, economic, and environmental changes are alternating older patterns of life all over the world.
+Our global consumer culture severs communities from important sources of meaning and identity and history, leaving a sense of anomie and aimlessness — even while producing some great benefits.
 Missing from the excerpts published by PressProgress were statements where I expressed a sense of sadness at the loss of indigenous customs and languages, at assimilationist policies in Xinjiang and the Tibetan plateau, and the slow disappearance of other global cultures.

-Seismic societal transformations can be pretty destabilizing.
-To borrow from Austrian philosopher Eric Voegelin, when people lose a sense of control over the forces that intercede in their lives, it can lead to “an extreme state of forlornness in the turmoil of the world, of intellectual disorientation, of material and spiritual insecurity.
+Seismic societal transformations can be pretty destabilizing, as we’re seeing in Europe already.
+Even in democracies, citizens exercise little control over the great economic, technological, and social forces that intercede in their lives and shape their societies.
+Borrowing from the Austrian philosopher Eric Voegelin, this can lead to “an extreme state of forlornness in the turmoil of the world, of intellectual disorientation, of material and spiritual insecurity.
 The loss of meaning that results from the breakdown of institutions, civilizations, and ethnic cohesion evokes attempts to regain an understanding of the meaning of human existence in the given conditions of the world.”

 And in their grasping to regain control—or in the search for a scapegoat to explain their sense of unease in the world—people often come up with bad solutions.
 I would contend that white nationalism is one of them, but it cannot be addressed by simply ignoring political and social realities.